 “There is no way we’re going to allow this to happen,” said Mr. Whalen, who is Penn Valley’s Tea Party leader and former candidate for animal control director.
 “This is not how our Constitution works.
 You don’t get to single out one religion like this.
 Well, I mean, the real ones that God approves of.
 Do you want Godless Socialism?
 Well, this is what happens when we allow socialism and Moslems[sic] to take over.
-First, it is unemployment insurance, then Medicare for all, and then they take away Jesus.”
+First is unemployment insurance, then Medicare for all, and then they take away Jesus.”

 Twin Cities Church Fights Back

-Others, like local attorney Katherine Lucy-Elizabeth Tatum-Stonehousefelder, who is representing Twin Cities Church, take a more tactical and technical approach.
+Like local attorney Katherine Lucy-Elizabeth Tatum-Stonehousefelder, who is representing Twin Cities Church, others take a more tactical and technical approach.

 “This is a SLAPP lawsuit aimed at silencing Minnesota’s opponents.
 Sometimes SLAPPs make sense.
-Like when you sue an imaginary cow on twitter.
-Or when you have to sue when people who call you out for making up lies about the Sandy Hook tragedy.
+Like when you sue an imaginary cow on Twitter.
+Or when you have to sue when people call you out for making up lies about the Sandy Hook tragedy.
 Or some fake police conspiracy.
 But this goes against everything in the Constitution,” said Ms. Lucy-Elizabeth Tatum-Stonehousefelder.

 When asked about the massive costs involved with fighting the government, Ms. Lucy-Elizabeth Tatum-Stonehousefelder grinned.

 “Not only will we prevail, we expect Minnesota to cover the millions of dollars it will cost in Twin Cities’ defense.
 Not only that, we’re considering counter defamation action against the states of Minnesota, Virginia, and Arizona.”